 Boxed is a new online, membership-free wholesale retailer that allows you to buy in bulk from the comfort of your home without any membership fees.
 They have a curated range of products that allow them to be the low cost leader which makes for direct competition with other wholesalers such as Costco or Sam's club.
-As switching costs are minimal to almost non-existent, it is very easy for customers to switch to Boxed as they not only offer the best prices, but also offer free shipping on orders over 49 dollars.
+As switching costs are minimal to almost non-existent, it is very easy for customers to switch to Boxed as they not only offer the best prices, but also offer free shipping on orders over \$49.

-Source: Fox 4 News, On Your Side: 'Boxed' Bulk Delivery Service, Ariadna Archibald, 2018Fa
+Source: Fox 4 News, On Your Side: 'Boxed' Bulk Delivery Service, Ariadna Archibald, 2018Fa market several low-alcohol fruit-flavored drinks that many customers substitute for beer.

-Other product substitutes include fax machines instead of overnight deliveries, plastic containers rather than glass jars, and tea substituted for coffee.
-Recently, firms have introduced to the market several low-alcohol fruit-flavored drinks that many customers substitute for beer.
 For example, Smirnoff Ice was introduced with substantial advertising of the type often used for beer.
 Other firms have introduced lemonade with 5% alcohol (e.g., Doc Otis Hard Lemon) and tea and lemon combinations with alcohol (e.g., BoDean's Twisted Tea).
 These products are increasing in popularity, especially among younger people, and, as product substitutes, have the potential to reduce overall sales of beer.
-In general, differentiating a product along dimensions that customers value (such as price, quality, service after the sale, and location) reduces a substitute's attractiveness.
+8 In general, differentiating a product along dimensions that customers value (such as price, quality, service after the sale, and location) reduces a substitute's attractiveness.